 The Company has paid installments to its contract drug manufacturing supplier totaling \$591,600 during the third quarter and fourth quarters of 2008 and first quarter of 2009 pursuant to a Project Plan and Supply Agreement (see Note 6. below) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
-This amount is carried on the Balance Sheet as of March 31, 2009 at cost as Drug Product for Testing and will be expensed as the drug product is used during the Phase I clinical trial.
+This amount is carried on the Balance Sheet as of June 30, 2009 at cost for Testing the Phase 1 Drug Product, and will be expensed as the drug product is used during the Phase I clinical trial.